1) Classic Performance Products’ F-100 power steering assist

 than a factory GM power steering pump.
 However, the adjustable prop valve

 is a recommended option for all systems.
-The valve controls the amount
+The valve controls the amount of

-system to be connected to any factory production power steering pump.
+to be connected to any factory production power steering pump.

 |